 - What are the fees?

-There should only be two or three fees, and they should be easy to understand.
+Look for providers that have just one or two, easy-to-understand fees.
 Some providers will use complex fee structures to hide high costs.

 - What’s the finance model?